MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-perform-extractive-and-abstractive-summarization.md

 ## Generate an AI summary of reviews for a listing

-For the Margie's Travel app, it may also be useful to display a summary of all reviews for a property to help users quickly assess the overall gist of reviews.
+For the Margie's Travel app, displaying a summary of all reviews for a property helps users quickly assess the overall gist of reviews.

-1. Run the following query, which combines all reviews for a listing into a single string, and then generates abstractive summarization over that string:
+1. Run the following query, which combines all reviews for a listing into a single string and then generates abstractive summarization over that string:

     ```sql
     SELECT unnest(azure_cognitive.summarize_abstractive(reviews_combined, 'en')) AS review_summary